php-fig/www.php-fig.org/faq/index.markdown

 ## Who appointed you to make these decisions?

 The entire group is self appointed.
 It may not be “official” but if that was the case who would do the appointing?
-If the group was all entirely official this would be the _Zend Interoperability Group_, which might not be as fair as letting various projects come together to make decisions as a community.
-Anyone can apply for membership and if they get enough votes they’ll be a member of the group.
+The FIG represents a cross-section of the community, and over time that cross-section will represent a wider selection of projects.

 ## Do voting members have to comply to the standards?

 No. Becoming a voting member on the PHP-FIG in no way forces a member or project to implement every - or any - accepted PSR’s.
-It is assumed that some will be picked up, but in no way required.
+Projects have to consider backwards- compatability issues when upgrading and make the changes at the right time, so it is assumed most projects will eventually adopt, but it is not a requirement.

 ## Can I get involved?

 Absolutely.
-Anybody who subscribes to the Google Group is part of the PHP-FIG, but only voting members get a to vote — simple right?
-If you or your project want to become a voting member simply send an email to the [mailing list][mailing] requesting membership (see [homepage](/) for more details).
+Anybody who subscribes to the Google Group is part of the PHP-FIG.
+As soon as you subscribe to the [mailing list][mailing] you are a PHP-FIG Community Member, who can influence standards, make suggestions, give feedback, etc. Only PHP-FIG Voting Members can start or participate in votes, but the discussion and formation stages involved everyone.

   [mailing]: http://groups.google.com/group/php-fig/